 What is Restaurant Inventory Management?

-Restaurant inventory management is a key part of the overall information management system at any restaurant.
-The five elements that make up this system are purchasing, receiving, storing, and issuing (authorized transfer of food products to the production departments).
+Restaurant inventory management is one of the five key parts of the overall information management system at any restaurant together with purchasing, receiving, storing, and issuing (authorized transfer of food products to the production departments).

 Think about this: